 The 2010s: The Mobile Movement

 By the 2010s, online learning was everywhere.
 This ubiquity bred a mixed reputation.
 The online learning of ten years ago was known for being simple, bland and boring.
 It was considered by many to be a ‘tick-box exercise’. eLearning units often resembled clicking through a PowerPoint slide deck.
 Organisations often rushed content into production without following instructional design best practice.

 This led to a rise in demand for instructional designers who could bring a systematic approach to online learning production.
 Over the years, the quality of online learning has improved dramatically, both from a visual and an instructional design perspective.
-At the same time, the size of courses has started to shrink.
+At the same time, the size of the courses has started to shrink.
 This is because the rise of mobile learning and social media helped to repopularise microlearning approaches.
 Indeed, the ability to break content down into bite-size chunks is now considered a key instructional design skill.

 The Final Word: